RobustoFramework/Robusto/docs/Concepts.md

 Similarly, this take more effort, and therefore more energy,

+# Work in progress
+The following concepts are WIP and
+## Connection level
- made by Robusto of different aspects of the conditions under which an application runs.
+The connection level is  made by Robusto of different aspects of the conditions under which an application runs.
 They help applications gracefully adjust to a changing environment, and helps Robusto stay Robust.
 A level is always either `high`, `medium`, `low` or `problem` and may concern things like connectivity, memory or load.

 For example, a relation may have a poor connectivity, it is out of range for ESP-NOW or Wifi and has to resort to LoRa, its connection level will be `low`, and the application will have to adjust to the fact that it cannot send that picture right now, but a descriptive message will have to do.
 After a while, as the other peer moves close and the level increases to `medium`, pictures, but not moving images, may be sent as well.
 At some later point it went out of range completely and level become `problem`, and then all interaction will have to wait until until things work again.

-# Groups
+## Groups
 A group, or peer group, is a group of peers that have decided that they have some relation to each other.
 It is usable for things like communicating the same message to several peers, collect information from the group, sharing information on services, or just to group peers for other purposes.

-Notably, the “Network” concept is absent from Robusto.
-Partly because Groups does all that’s needed but partly because there are already so many other “Networks”, like the Wi-fi network or the some carriers’ cell network.
-Also because “network” usually implies some specific technology or standard, like [802.11n](https://en.wikipedia.org/wiki/IEEE_802.11).
-Robusto is actively the opposite of that.